azuline/rose/docs/CACHE_MAINTENANCE.md

 command line automatically trigger a cache update for the changed files.
 Rosé will also update the cache when the virtual filesystem is mounted.

-However, even with that improvement, you would still need to run `rose cache update` automatically whenever changes are made directly to the source directory.
-Thus, Rosé provides the `rose cache watch` command, which runs a watcher that listens for file update events in the source directory.
+However, even with that improvement, if you directly change the source directory with a tool that isn't Rosé, the cache will not automatically update in response.
+If you make all edits through Rosé, then this isn't a problem!
+But for users with other tools that directly edit the source directory, Rosé provides the `rose cache watch` command, which runs a watcher that listens for file update events in the source directory.
 This watcher will trigger a cache update whenever a file in the source directory changes.

 # Cache Resets